csb6/html-plus-plus/README.md

 **Should I use it**

-No, but I think the type-checking aspect could be useful.
+No. However, I think the type-checking aspect could be useful.
 I haven't added all HTML tags, but in theory this library could be extended in such a way that you could write HTML with somewhat strong typing, which might be useful for ensuring HTML standards conformance.

 Hope this project is interesting (and concerning) to you!
+Check out the example files in this repository for more information.